pgpartman/pg_partman/doc/pg_partman.md

   * Given a schema-qualified child table name (p_child_table), return the relevant boundary values of that child as well as the suffix appended to the child table name.
   * `p_partition_interval` - If given, return boundary results based on this interval.
 If not given, function looks up the interval stored in the part_config table for this partition set.
   * `p_parent_table` - Optional argument that can be given when parent_table is known and to avoid a catalog lookup for the parent table associated with p_child_table.
   * `OUT child_start_times & child_end_time` - Function returns values for these output parameters if the partition set is time-based.
 Otherwise outputs NULL.
+Note that start value is INCLUSIVE and end value is EXCLUSIVE of the given child table boundaries, exactly as they are defined in the database.
   * `OUT child_start_id & child_end_id` - Function returns values for these output parameters if the partition set is integer-based.
 Otherwise outputs NULL.
+Note that start value is INCLUSIVE and end value is EXCLUSIVE of the given child table boundaries, exactly as they are defined in the database.
   * `OUT suffix` - Outputs the text portition appended to the child table that identifies its contents minus the "_p" (Ex "2020_01_30" OR "920000").
 Useful for generating your own suffixes for partitioning similar to how pg_partman does it.